uc-r/uc-r.github.io/datawrangling/mid-term.md

   * A virtual high five

-The following describes the mid-term project and provides the mid-term expectations based on the [final project standards](final-project):
+Mid-term expectations, which are based on the [final project standards](final-project), are listed below:

 <div id="final-project-rubric" class="section level1" style="width: 120%;">